Prerequisites

 Reference

-Validation step | What PayPal checks | Result |
+The following table summarizes the various file validation steps and the possible results:| Validation step | What PayPal checks | Result |

-File exists | Checks if your file is in the folder | NACK if missing |
+| File exists | Checks if your file is in the folder. | NACK if missing |

-File not empty | Checks if your file has content and isn’t broken | NACK if empty or broken |
+| File not empty | Checks if your file has content and is not broken. | NACK if empty or broken |

-File encoding | Makes sure your file uses UTF-8 text format | NACK if wrong format |
+| File encoding | Makes sure your file uses UTF-8 text format. | NACK if wrong format |

-File format | Checks for correct file type (.csv or .csv.gz ) and proper columns | NACK if wrong |
+| File format | Checks for correct file type (.csv or .csv.gz) and proper columns. | NACK if wrong |

-File matches | Checks if summary totals match your payment details | NACK if they don’t match |
+| File matches | Checks if summary totals match your payment details. | NACK if they do not match |

-File name | Makes sure your file name follows the rules | NACK or DUPS if wrong |
+| File name | Makes sure your file name follows the rules. | NACK or DUPS if wrong |

-Duplicate file | Checks if you already sent a file with this name | DUPS if already used |
+| Duplicate file | Checks if you already sent a file with this name. | DUPS if already used |

-Sandbox limit | Checks if you have too many items (sandbox only) | NACK if too many |
+| Sandbox limit | Checks if you have too many items (sandbox only). | NACK if too many |

-Summary and line checks | Checks for: text length, valid currency, one summary only, summary in first line, correct payment count, valid purpose | NACK if wrong |
+| Summary and line checks | Checks for: text length, valid currency, one summary only, summary in first line, correct payment count, valid purpose. | NACK if wrong |

-Payment details | Checks each payment line has all needed info | NACK if missing info |
+| Payment details | Checks each payment line has all needed info. | NACK if missing info |

-Amount and currency | Makes sure amounts and currency codes are valid | NACK if wrong |
+| Amount and currency | Makes sure amounts and currency codes are valid. | NACK if wrong |

 File validation errors